 BotRide uses autonomous Hyundai Kona Electric cars for its app-based on-demand ridesharing service.

-Through Via’s algorithm, it can decide on the best route to take that can also accommodate multiple users to share the same car with minimal detours.
+Through Via’s algorithm, it can decide on the best route to take as suggested by the car dealership near me, that can also accommodate multiple users to share the same car with minimal detours.
 Via already deploys this technology in numerous other projects with public transportation agencies, taxi fleets and private transit operators.
+People can also check out a Car Dealership near me to get the best deals.

 “The pilot introduces BotRide to several hundred Irvine residents, including college students.
 The goal is to study consumer behaviour in an autonomous ridesharing environment,” said Christopher Chang, head of business development, strategy and technology division, Hyundai Motor Company.